-During the 2017 financial year six board meetings were held.
+During the 2018/2019 financial year six board meetings were held.
 The level of attendance at board meetings is high, with each member's attendance shown in the table on page 5.

-Work of the board in 2017
+Work of the board in 2019

-H&M's board meetings are generally structured as follows, which is then supplemented by one or more business presentations, e.g. by heads of functions or country managers.
+H&M's board meetings are generally structured as shown below.
+This is supplemented by one or more business presentations, e.g. by heads of functions or country managers.